badalsarkar/Blink/README.md

 - Clone the repository to your local machine
 - Import the project in your Eclipse IDE
 - Play around with the code
-- To compile the project select the Run menu -> Rus as -> Maven Clean
+- To compile the project select the Run menu -> Run as -> Maven Clean
 - Select Run menu -> Run as -> Maven Build
 - If you get Edit Configuration window, put "clean compile" in the Goals field and click Run.
 This will compile the code.